KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.9.3 =
+* Bug Fix: Corrected spelling from British English to US English, 'Favourite' to 'Favorite'.
+* Note: The above change also means that one of the CSS classes changed name.
+One of the 'Twitter Intent' links changed from '.kfavourite' to '.kfavorite', now all the CSS classes are in US English there should be no further changes.

 = 0.9.2 =
 * Bug Fix: Correctly schedules Tweets to be refreshed according to plugin option.
 Change in Tweet data format caused this to break in 0.9.x!